The 17 Best LGBTQ Books, According to Queer Authors

 RD.com, via merchant (6)

 LGBTQ books you’ll fall in love with

-LGBTQ books and authors haven’t always enjoyed best-seller status the way many do today.
+LGBTQ books haven’t always enjoyed bestseller status the way many do today.
 Once upon a time, queer authors who were brave enough to live their truth (or at least write about it) often did so by being creative with their words, giving readers a hint of queer content while carefully avoiding any obvious signs.

-Today, we’re fortunate to live in a time when LGBTQ+ authors can write openly and honestly.
-Though some LGBTQ books make an appearance on banned books lists, the demand for queer books continues to grow each year.
-These days, you’ll find memoirs and coming-out stories, romance, science fiction, and teen books with gay and trans leads, books about racism in America from an LGBTQ standpoint, and more.
+Today, we’re fortunate to live in a time when LGBTQIA authors—that is, authors who identify as lesbian, gay, bisexual, transgender, queer, intersex and other sexual orientations that are not heterosexual—can write openly and honestly.
+Though LGBTQ books are more likely to make an appearance on banned books lists, the demand for queer books continues to grow each year.
+These days, you’ll find memoirs and coming-out stories, trope-filled romances (fake dating, anyone?), teen books with gay and trans leads and more must-reads by favorite authors and new voices alike.

 Join the free Reader’s Digest Book Club for great reads, monthly discussions, author Q&As and a community of book lovers.